‘Our lives begin to end the day we become silent about things that matter.’ - Martin Luther King

-Imagine how you would feel if your child was in trouble and people stood around watching, but not helping.
+Imagine how you would feel if a young person in your life was in trouble and people stood around watching, but not helping.
 If we want our children to inherit a world that is fair, safe and supports others when they’re in trouble, we need them to help build that culture.
+And of course, we need to model the values and behaviour we hope to instil in children.
+Once you understand how and why , you’re better able to hand those values on to the young people in your life.

-Women are at a much higher risk of violence if they live in a culture that justifies or excuses violence against women and supports sexism, rigid gender stereotypes and gender inequality [#1].
-If we want our children to live in an environment with less violence against women, they must learn safe ways of standing up and doing something constructive when they experience or see sexism, sexual harassment or discrimination.
+Women are at a much higher risk of violence if they live in a culture that justifies or excuses violence against women and supports , rigid gender stereotypes and gender inequality.
+If we want our children to live with less violence, they must learn safe ways of constructive when they see disrespect towards each other, and towards women.

 - People are most likely to take bystander action when they know the behaviour they’re witnessing is serious and that others will support their actions.